By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Mistakes we make in setting up an exercise or other self-change program.
+Mistakes we make in setting up an exercise or other self-change programs.

 Have tried to change only to end up back where you started?